benjaminronneling/HydrogenDrumkitter/README.md

 # HydrogenDrumkitter
 This bat file generates drumkit.xml from your wav or flac files for importation to Hydrogen drum machine.
+Works only on Windows.

 # How to use
 1- Put all your audio samples in one folder (samples can be wav och flac files)